kimkulling/osre_doc/source/FirstSteps.rst

         }
     };

-    /// Will generate the main function.
+    /// Helper function to generate the main function.
     OSRE_MAIN(HelloWorldApp)

 ::